Elective Course Selection Form available here

 A common challenge among high school students is deployment of EF skills: focus, organization, planning, initiation of tasks, and self-monitoring.
 Traditional colleges are not always engineered to manage EF challenges.
 The LC/JWU Summer Program is an integrated approach to student learning designed to provide students with a sampling of the Universal Design for Learning (UDL) teaching model and other pedagogies that promote accessibility used in the classroom.
 During the two-week program, students will preview what to expect in college.

-In the program, students take Learning Strategies and Developmental Writing classes to help strengthen their writing process, understand their learning strengths and challenges, integrate academic strategies and practices, and develop better habits for academic success.
+In the program, students will take two skill development courses; Learning Strategies and Building Confidence for Writers.
+These courses are designed to strengthen their writing process, understand their learning strengths and challenges, integrate academic strategies and practices, and develop better habits for academic success.
 They also select an additional course in culinary arts or sports management.

 Afternoon recreational activities and weekend excursions balance the program and allow students to learn to navigate independently in a variety of non-academic settings.